 The end of your pregnancy can be an uncomfortable time.
 You may have back pain, trouble walking, or difficulty sleeping.
 If you’re past your due date, you may welcome an induction.
-But it's important to understand the risks of labor induction, which include:
+But it’s important to understand the possible risks of labor induction, which include:

-- higher risk for a cesarean delivery
+- need for a cesarean delivery

 - umbilical cord problems